Ipswich School: See Reviews, Rankings, Fees, And More

 Each pupil is also greeted with brand new duvets and pillows upon arrival, a personal touch that embodies the school’s commitment to student comfort and well-being.
 The modern amenities, including newly renovated showers and toilets, ensure that every aspect of boarding life is met with convenience and care.

-For senior students residing in Anglesea Heights, a converted former hospital complex, the allure of ensuite rooms and a vibrant common area beckons.
+For the 20 senior students residing in Anglesea Heights, a converted former hospital complex, the allure of ensuite rooms and a vibrant common area beckons.
 With main meals shared at Westwood House, students at Anglesea Heights enjoy a slightly more adult atmosphere while still benefiting from the reassuring presence of dedicated house staff.

 On a side note, there is a strict mobile phone policy at Ipswich.
 Students are allowed to use their phones before and after classes, but they need to hand the phones in before bedtime.